 Glitter Vs Shimmer

-Mixing a little glitter or shimmer to lotion can look great in moderation, but you don’t want too much shimmer or glitter on the face.
+Mixing a little glitter or shimmer to a lotion can look great in moderation, but you don’t want too much shimmer or glitter on the face.
 Glitter gels and powders can sometimes be a bit much.
 It’s better for younger skin and should be used sparingly.
 You usually see more glitter at Halloween parties—so you get the idea.

 If you do use glitter, use it in one place, like the corner of the eyes or a little on the cheeks.
 If it is used for the eyes, make sure that it’s not too close to the eyes and that it is made for use on the eye area and won’t cause an allergic reaction.
 Don’t use glitter near the eyes if you will be wearing contact lenses.

-Another solution is to wear a glittery nail polish or touch up your favorite shade by applying glitter on top.
+Another solution is to wear glittery nail polish or touch up your favorite shade by applying glitter on top.
 Read How to Match Nail Color to Skin Tone to learn how to pick a nail color that will look great on you.

 Does Skin Tone Matter?